The earlier owners begin exploring rehoming options, the greater the likelihood of securing a suitable outcome for both horse and owner.

 Companion homes

-In some cases, it may be possible to find a suitable home for a non-ridden companion, but fewer people are willing to take on the expense of a horse they cannot ride.
+Suitable companion homes may be available for some horses, although opportunities can be more limited, particularly where a horse has significant health, behavioural or management requirements.
 People who are looking for a companion generally seek a horse that is straightforward, requiring minimal management and expense.
 You also need to consider whether this is the right thing for your horse.
 For example, older horses may find a new home unsettling and stressful having a negative impact on the horse’s welfare.
 The loaning tips outlined above should still be applied.

 Equine welfare charities

 When looking for a suitable charity visit the National Equine Welfare Council website www.newc.co.uk.
-Member charities meet NEWC’s Codes of Practice Welfare Organisations, meaning they follow guidelines to ensure the needs of all their horses are met.
+NEWC member and associate organisations are required to meet NEWC’s standards for keeping equines and which set out requirements relating to equine welfare, governance and organisational practices.
 If you are offered a place with a charity, it is important to research and visit the organisation that has made the offer before accepting.

 You have a duty of care to investigate all available rehoming options should you become unable to care for your horse.
 Every owner, by accepting and dealing with rehoming responsibly, can make a real difference to the overall standards of welfare in the UK.
 This may reduce the cycle of neglect seen regularly by equine welfare charities.

-In addition, consider the quality of life of the horse being you would like to rehome especially if they are older or have additional health needs.
-In some cases, euthanasia may be a more welfare friendly option than rehoming.
+In addition, consider the quality of life of the horse you would like to rehome especially if they are older or have additional health needs.
+In some circumstances, where a suitable long-term home is unlikely to be available or where rehoming may compromise welfare, euthanasia may be the most humane option.
 For further support regarding end of life decisions click here

 Responsible Rehoming